Illinois Electrocution Lawyer FAQs

 Reputation for results in electrical cases – Your lawyer’s reputation for getting winning results in electric shock injury and electrocution accident cases will affect how the power or electric utility company chooses to defend your Illinois case.
 Getting prompt, full and fair compensation and damages in your settlement is more likely to be achieved when you are represented by an experienced attorney whom the power and utility company – and their attorneys and adjusters – has a reputation for winning cases before juries at trial.
 On the other hand, when a victim like you is represented by an attorney who only dabbles in electric shock injury cases (and has never actually litigated one of these highly specialized cases), the power and utility company will defend the case very aggressively, digging in for a long, drawn-out, and very expensive lawsuit with the hopes of wearing down both you and your attorney until you can be pressuring into accepting a “low-ball” settlement offer that is well beneath the actual value of your case.

-How Much Does An Electrocution Accident Lawyer Cost In Illinois?
+How Much Does An Electrocution Lawyer Cost In Illinois?

 You don’t pay one penny in attorney fees or litigation costs unless we win your case.
 We won’t ask for any up-front payments.
 And we won’t bill you while your case is ongoing.
 We work on a contingency fee basis which means we only get paid at the end of your case and only if we’ve recovered a winning settlement or trial verdict for you.

-Bottomline: If our electrocution accident lawyers don’t win your Illinois case for you, then you don’t pay our fee and you don’t have to repay us for our case costs.
+Bottomline: If our attorneys don’t win your case for you, then you don’t pay our fee and you don’t have to repay us for our case costs.

 Litigation and case costs may include the following expenses: